bbottema/simple-java-mail/MIGRATION-10.0.md

 Simple Java Mail 10 replaces process-wide mutable configuration with immutable configuration snapshots.
 It also separates MIME processing from the Jakarta Mail implementation that performs SMTP submission.
 Angus remains the default sending implementation, but provider-specific SMTP behavior now lives behind a replaceable adapter at the final transport boundary.

+## The libraries now require Java 11

+Simple Java Mail 10 no longer runs on Java 8.
+All library modules require Java 11 or newer.
+Applications that must stay on Java 8 should remain on the 9.x release line.

+The `cli-module` artifact and standalone `sjm` command require Java 17 or newer.

+After 10.0.0, the 9.x line is maintenance-only.
+It will not receive new features or routine dependency updates.
+Critical fixes may be backported when the change is small enough to keep the existing Java 8 and public API contracts intact.

 ## The CLI now has an optional local daemon

-The Java libraries remain Java 8-compatible.
-The `cli-module` artifact and standalone `sjm` command now require Java 17 or newer.
 Existing one-shot commands remain valid and remain the default:

 ```text
 sjm send ...